The Object of My Affection-1998

 The brief musical career of Mexican rock ‘n’ roll star Richie Valens is showcased in a lovely little film called La Bamba (1987).

-His rise to stardom is the main focus but not forgotten is his influence on his family, most notably his younger brother in which love, respect, jealousy, and conflict engulf their relationship.
+His rise to stardom is the main focus.
+Still, his influence on his family, most notably his younger brother, is not forgotten, as love, respect, jealousy, and conflict engulf their relationship.

-But as his star rises, Valens has conflicts with his jealous brother, Bob (Esai Morales), and becomes haunted by a recurring nightmare of a plane crash, in which he is terrified of flying, just as he begins his first national tour alongside Buddy Holly (Marshall Crenshaw).
+But as his star rises, Valens clashes with his jealous brother, Bob (Esai Morales), and is haunted by a recurring nightmare of a plane crash, which terrifies him and coincides with his first national tour alongside Buddy Holly (Marshall Crenshaw).

 Foreshadowing indeed.
 It’s common knowledge that Valens tragically died in a plane crash over Iowa, alongside Holly and other prominent musicians.

 Lou Diamond Phillips is fantastic in the lead role of Ritchie.
-The actor can entertain the audience while staying true to the life of the Mexican star.
-Not merely resembling him physically, Phillips brings Ritchie’s famous life and energy to the table.
+The actor can entertain the audience while staying true to the Mexican star’s life.
+Not merely physically resembling him, Phillips brings Ritchie’s famous life and energy to the table.

-Director and writer, Luis Valdez deserves credit for giving meaning to this relationship by making it obvious that other marginalized minority communities can be assured that most people support their unions.
+Director and writer Luis Valdez deserves credit for giving this relationship meaning by making it clear that other marginalized minority communities can be assured that most people support their unions.

 The Karate Kid-1984